iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Strong Convexity, Equivalences and Implications.md

 **Remarks**

-Be careful about the use of 2-norm here.
-In the general case, things might change, and there are alternative definition of strong convexity that works with different norm and vector spaces.
-This definition can be generalized with the energy norm.
-Generalizing to other norms (such as the infinity norm) will break the definition.
+This definition can be generalized to other norms/Bregman Divergences.

 **Conditions**

-Let $f:\mathbb E\mapsto \mathbb{\bar R}$ is a $\alpha$ strongly convex function then for any $x,y\in \mathbb E$, the following conditions are equivalent:
+Let $f:\mathbb E\mapsto \mathbb{\bar R}$ is a $\alpha \ge 0$ strongly convex function then for any $x,y\in \mathbb E$, the following conditions are equivalent:

-1. $f(y) - f(x) - \langle \partial f(x),y - x \rangle\ge \frac{\alpha}{2}\Vert y - x\Vert^2$
+1. $f(y) - f(x) - \langle \partial f(x),y - x \rangle\ge \frac{\alpha}{2}\Vert y - x\Vert^2$.
 2. $\langle \partial f(y) - \partial f(x), y - x\rangle \ge \alpha\Vert y - x\Vert^2$.
 3. $f(\lambda x + (1 - \lambda)y) \le \lambda f(x) + (1 - \lambda)f(y) -\alpha\frac{\lambda(1 - \lambda)}{2}\Vert y - x\Vert^2, \forall \lambda \in [0, 1]$, the stronger Jensen's inequality for strong convex function.

 **Remarks**

-We abuse notation slightly and write the subgradient inside of the inner product, resulting in the inner product being a set of values.
+We abuse notation slightly and write the subgradient inside the inner product, resulting in the inner product being a set of values.
 In the definition, the norm is not specified, and it doesn't have to be the Euclidean norm.

-1. The condition is saying that the difference between the affine minorants of the function at a given point $x$ and the function itself can is a coercive function. one immediate consequence of this formulation is that strong convex function is coercive.
+1. The condition is saying that the difference between the affine supports of the function at a given point $x$ and the function itself can is a coercive function.
+An immediate consequence is coerciveness.
 2. The condition is saying that the subgradient of a strongly convex function is more than monotone, and it has a lower bound to the monotonicity of the subgradient operator.
 3. The condition is a stronger version of the Jensen's inequality for the convex case.